• Recipes

 seasoning strip steaks on a black board

-• Preheat your grill to high heat.
-Clean and oil grill grates well.
-Do not use olive oil here due to the low smoke point.
+• Preheat your gas grill to high heat, aiming for a surface temperature of 500°F or higher.
+Clean and oil the grates well.
+Avoid olive oil—it has a low smoke point.

 clean and oil grill crates

-• Place on the grill grate over direct heat.
-Closed lid.
+• Place steaks on the grill over direct heat.
+Close the lid.
 Flip every 5 minutes.
-If you want crossed grill marks, rotate the meat 90 degrees after the first 2½ minutes.
+For crossed grill marks, rotate the steak 90° halfway through each side.

 placing strip steak on the grill grate